shihabhub/Online-Diagnostic-Lab-Reporting-System/README.md

 Why Use?

-Allows for faster service
+-Allows for faster service

-It reduces employment as the human efforts
+-It reduces employment as the human efforts

-Easy , user friendly GUI
+-Easy , user friendly GUI

-Allows increased sales and profits for diagnostic labs
+-Allows increased sales and profits for diagnostic labs

 Objectives of the Project:

-Establish an Online Diagnostic Lab Reporting System
+=> Establish an Online Diagnostic Lab Reporting System

-Patients can take the appointment online
+=>Patients can take the appointment online

-It is going to be very much helpful
+=>It is going to be very much helpful

-The system will help the diagnostic centre to track all their patients details
+=>The system will help the diagnostic centre to track all their patients details

- This provides quick and effective services
+ =>This provides quick and effective services

  Technologies used: